Four Strategies to Get Your Website on Top of Google

 We recommend evaluating every component from the perspective of an information seeker.
 Does each page of your site loads quickly, is your content comprehensive, and does it have a clear CTA?

-With 52% of all web searches in 201 being performed on mobile, we also recommend making sure your website optimized for mobile devices.
-Search engines have been placing increasing importance on the mobile friendliness of websites, and if you want to get your website on top of Google, you have to structure it accordingly.
+With 52% of all web searches in 2018 being performed on mobile, we also recommend making sure your website optimized for mobile devices.
+Search engines have been placing increasing importance on the mobile friendliness of websites, and if you want to get your website on top of Google search, you have to structure it accordingly.

 The days of keyword stuffing are long gone.
 Webmasters would previously increase their rankings on Google by including as many instances of their targeted keywords as possible within each piece of content.
 Like students who plagiarize papers to get a higher grade, websites caught keyword stuffing are penalized.
 Unlike the students, however, this penalization doesn’t just affect that particular page’s grade.
 In SEO, it also, ultimately, impacts your entire website’s ability to rank in the long run.
 This is because search engines like Google grant higher rankings to websites that prove their usefulness and expertise.
 Keyword stuffing does the opposite; it makes your website appear spammy and like it’s trying too hard to scam the system.